skeripting/skeripting/README.md

 Now, I make free youtube tutorials, teaching people how to script.
 Watch them here: https://www.youtube.com/channel/UCFHJ80WbXDJ7ujsMKa1LHtw

+I also write free computer science tutorials on my blog, https://kushaltimsina.com/blog

 I've also published a book on how to script in Roblox for beginners.
 Check it out: https://www.amazon.com/dp/B0CFD9D3BW

 I am constantly learning and improving my skills as a programmer/scripter.
 Currently reading "Clean Code" and "Operating Systems: Three Easy Pieces"

-My highest level of mathematics is Calculus III/Linear Algebra.
+My highest level of mathematics is Machine Learning/Linear Algebra/Calculus III.
 I love math and love challenges.
 I love incorporating mathematics into my programs to find unique solutions to problems.

 How to reach me: add me on Discord: script_ing